tenzindorji/projectnotes/docker/README.md

     5. Network

 **Cgroups** (Control Groups) provide resource limitation and reporting capability within the container space.
 They allow granular control over what host resources are allocated to the containers and when they are allocated.\
+- Provides metering and limiting, Access control
  - Common control groups
     1. CPU
     2. Memory
     3. Network Bandwidth
     4. Disk
     5. Priority

+**In Short** Cgroup is limit how much you can use and Namespace is limit what you can see and therefor use it

 ## Install docker on debian box
 https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-debian-10